GSA-TTS/handbook/pages/office-of-operations/outreach.md

 - {% slack_channel "tweet-this" %} is where we coordinate activity for TTS accounts.
 Hop in here if you’d like an official account to tweet something or respond to a tweet.
 - {% slack_channel "press" %} is for collecting press mentions of TTS.
 If you see something inaccurate in a story posted in press, you can contact our team to see if we can get it corrected.
  - {% slack_channel "training-conferences" %}: This channel is where you go if you’ve been asked to speak at an event, or if you want to speak at an event and may need approval.
-Our team canhelp you with content for a talk, but the Governance and Compliance team handles approvals.
+Our team can help you with content for a talk, but the Governance and Compliance team handles approvals.

 ## How to make TTS-wide announcements